fpmi-hci/proekt13-amazon-killers/README.md

 1. 📝 Register
 2. 🔓 Log in to the app with your username and password
 3. 🔎 Search for a book by author, subject and publisher
-4. 💸 Buying a book
+4. 💸 Buy a book
-5. 📰 Subscription to the publisher's news
+5. 📰 Subscribe to the publisher's news
 6. ❤ Add books to the "Favorites" section

 ### Contributing: